-Pt. por completo appears for the first time in the 19th century in CdP.6 It is documented as an aspectual quantifier placed after the verb destruir 'to destroy' (i.e., the process of destroying is completed until absolutely everything is 100% destroyed):
+Pt. por completo appears for the first time in the 19th century in CdP.
+6 It is documented as an aspectual quantifier placed after the verb destruir 'to destroy' (i.e., the process of destroying is completed until absolutely everything is 100% destroyed):

-(18) (18) [] apesar de ter a polícia corrido para evitar qualquer assalto a esses jornais, não chegou a tempo de evitá-lo, pois a multidão aos gritos de viva a República e à memória de Floriano Peixoto invadiu aqueles estabeleci- mentos e destruiu-os por completo, queimando tudo. "[] although the police rushed to prevent any assault on these newspaper not in time to prevent it, because the crowd shouting "long live the Republi the memory of Floriano Peixoto" invaded these establishments and comple destroyed them, burning everything to the ground."
-(CdP, 19th century, Euc da Cunha: Os Sertões) ic" and "to tely
+(18) [] apesar de ter a polícia corrido para evitar qualquer assalto a esses jornais, não chegou a tempo de evitá-lo, pois a multidão aos gritos de viva a República e à memória de Floriano Peixoto invadiu aqueles estabeleci- mentos e destruiu-os por completo, queimando tudo.
+(Portuguese) "[] although the police rushed to prevent any assault on these newspapers, they were not in time to prevent it, because the crowd shouting "long live the Republic" and "to the memory of Floriano Peixoto" invaded these establishments and completely destroyed them, burning everything to the ground."
+(CdP, 19th century, Euclides da Cunha: Os Sertões)